 I’ve known Mr. Adams both personally and professionally for several years.
 I’ve worked directly and indirectly on many of his cases.
-I first met Mr. Adams when I hired him in 2005 to successfully represent me when I faced false accusations by multiple female accusers and the wrath of Oklahoma City Police Vice Lt.
-Doug Kimberlin and then Oklahoma County District Attorney Wes Lane – both of whom cared very little about the truth.
+I first formally met Mr. Adams when I hired him in 2005 to successfully represent me when I too faced false accusations by multiple female accusers and the wrath of Oklahoma City Police Vice Lt.
+Doug Kimberlin and then Oklahoma County District Attorney Wes Lane – both of whom care very little about truth nor justice.
 In the end, my female accusers were shown to be liars and the charges were all dismissed.
 That experience, and the work I did on my own case, convinced me to become a licensed, armed, private investigator - in hopes of helping others in similar situations.

 After looking over the evidence available at that time, I told Mr. Adams that though I had no idea if Daniel was innocent or guilty, I did not believe there was anything at that point proving Daniel Holtzclaw had committed any crime.
-In fact, I agreed with Mr. Adams that much of the investigation seemed premature, biased and greatly flawed.
+In fact, I agreed with Mr. Adams that much of the investigation seemed premature, bias and greatly flawed.

 My next step was to meet with Daniel Holtzclaw in person.

 Unlikeliest of Allies:

-Upon meeting Daniel Holtzclaw for the very first time – in Mr. Adams' office, while he was out of jail on bond – his first words to me were, “You know, they taught us about you in the Police Academy.”
+Upon meeting Daniel Holtzclaw for the very first time – in Mr. Adams' office, while Daniel was out of jail on bond – his first words to me were, “You know, they taught us about you in the Police Academy.”

 An unflattering reference to my nearly 20-years of high profile activism spotlighting street prostitution and human trafficking in Oklahoma City through my website, JohnTV.com and numerous local, national and international television appearances.
 Activism that often has me harshly criticizing police and the Oklahoma County District Attorney’s office.

-Daniel Holtzclaw was over six feet tall, 270 lbs. and had the air of self-confidence that often comes with such a massive physical frame, a badge, a gun and all the authority granted to law enforcement.
+Daniel Holtzclaw is over six feet tall, 270 lbs. and has the air of self-confidence that often comes with such a massive physical frame, a badge, a gun and all the authority granted to law enforcement.